-□ If the Volunteer is medevac'd, coordinate logistical support with Designated Staff for the Volunteer when she returns to service (e.g., pick-up at the airport, hotel arrangements, travel back to site, etc.).
+□ If the Volunteer is medevac'd, coordinate logistical support with Designated Staff for the Volunteer when they return to service (e.g., pick-up at the airport, hotel arrangements, travel back to site, etc.).

-- □ Once the immediate medical and security needs of the Volunteer are met, assist the PCMO as needed in reviewing the Services and Reporting Information Sheet and Volunteer Preference Form (see Annex I) with the Volunteer.
-The conversation should take place in a private setting where you can discuss with her, in detail, the differences between Restricted Reporting and Standard Reporting, as well as the medical, counseling, legal and advocacy options that are available to her so that she is able to make an informed decision regarding the reporting services available to her. - If appropriate, provide the Volunteer with a copy of the Services and Reporting Information Sheet (see Annex I) and jointly review with the Volunteer all items in the document.
+- □ Once the immediate medical and security needs of the Volunteer are met, assist the PCMO as needed in reviewing the Services and Reporting Information Sheet and Volunteer Preference Form (see Annex I and Annex II) with the Volunteer.
+The conversation should take place in a private setting where you can discuss with them, in detail, the differences between Restricted Reporting and Standard Reporting, as well as the medical, counseling, legal and advocacy options that are available to them so that she is able to make an informed decision regarding the reporting services available to them. - Coordinate with the PCMO to provide the Volunteer with a copy of the Volunteer Preference Form and the Services and Reporting Information Sheet (see Annex I).